eMeF0/Bugify/README.md

-# Bugify – Task Manager & Bug Tracker
+# Bugify – Task Manager

 **Bugify** is a Task Manager application built with **ASP.NET Core**.
 The project is divided into: